 - These rigid flex designs are made in 3D space which provides them an ability to twist, turn and fold into any shape like flexible circuits based on design requirements.

-- These 3D requirements are prerequisite for creating an accurate design because the final product enclosure comes with a rigid flex design which is attached with number of surfaces.
+- These 3D requirements are prerequisites for creating an accurate design because the final product enclosure comes with a rigid flex design that is attached to a number of surfaces.

 - Proper measurements taken in the early stage of rigid flex design result in significant advantages.
 Because final rigid flex product involves the bending of flex portions which results in the damage of flex lamination.

-- In order to create a flawless design, fabrications process and design process must resonate with each other so the final product is produced without much hassle, covering the main issues like quality control and material handling.
+- In order to create a flawless design, the fabrications process and design process must resonate with each other so the final product is produced without much hassle, covering the main issues like quality control and material handling.

 - Rigid Flex boards come with less assembly and logistical cost.

-- Using rigid flex boards, complexity of designs can be altered or modified which gives the freedom for providing better housing solutions.
+- Using rigid flex boards, the complexity of designs can be altered or modified which gives the freedom for providing better housing solutions.

 - Space issues are removed by applying 3D space.

 - Less weight is another important feature of rigid flex design that ultimately results in less overall project weight because no connectors and cables are required to join the rigid parts of the board.